OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Introduction

+Furthermore, our comprehensive studies provide insights into \model's performance and robustness under different conditions.
+Accuracy increases with higher step budgets, highlighting the value of longer multi-step chains.
+Even without toolset optimization, enabling the full toolset reaches 57.4\% accuracy, 3.5\% above the base tool alone, suggesting benefits from broader tool availability.
+A lightweight, task-specific toolset search further lifts accuracy to 58.9\%.
+Robustness holds under weaker and smaller backbones: with \gptmini, \model still delivers an average gain of 7.1\% across 16 tasks, and on compact Qwen2.5 3B/7B models it improves average accuracy by 6.3--13.6\% on representative tasks.
+It also degrades gracefully under injected random tool failures, indicating resilience to noisy tool environments.
+Our in-depth analysis further underscores the framework's robustness, with a failure case study showing that errors typically stem from tool limitations rather than the core system.
+A human study on our interactive demo complements this, where users praised the system's transparency and interpretability.

-\textbf{Our contributions} are as follows: (1) We propose \model, a training-free, extensible agentic framework that enables LLMs to call external tools in multiple steps, without the need for additional training or fine-tuning.
-(2) We introduce a comprehensive \textit{planner-executor }paradigm with standardized \textit{tool cards}, which can be easily customized or expanded for new domains.
-(3) We conduct large-scale experiments on 16 diverse benchmarks and show that \model improves performance by a sizable margin compared to baseline prompting and other agentic frameworks.
-(4) We provide in-depth analyses and ablations on how multi-step reasoning and tool usage contribute to performance, offering practical guidance for future agent development.
+\textbf{Our contributions} are as follows: (1) We propose \model, a \textbf{training-free}, modular, and \textbf{extensible} multi-agent framework that enables LLMs to solve complex reasoning tasks by planning and executing multi-step tool calls without fine-tuning.
+(2) We introduce a new \textbf{planner-executor paradigm} with standardized \textbf{tool cards} to simplify tool integration and improve reliability.
+We complement this with a lightweight \textbf{toolset optimization algorithm} that automatically selects effective tools for a given task.
+(3) We conduct \textbf{large-scale experiments on 16 diverse benchmarks}, providing one of the most systematic evaluations of agentic systems to date.
+These experiments show that \model achieves substantial gains over strong baselines, including leading agentic frameworks.
+(4) We provide \textbf{in-depth analyses and ablations} that disentangle the contributions of multi-step planning and tool usage.
+To promote future research, we release our codebase, tool-card templates, and interactive demos, offering practical guidance for the community.